jrgeige3/jrgeige3/README.md

 Welcome to my GitHub profile!
 I'm a passionate and curious BI Developer always seeking opportunities to continue learning.
 I am seeking a community of like minded individuals to share thoughts and ideas.
 Here you will find a collection of my templates related to Data Science (work in progress).

-I do not have an educational background in Data Science, so I am self taught.
-I have grown a lot in the last 5 years through my work experiences and self explorations.

 **Skills:**